rl-institut/multi-vector-simulator/docs/references/publications.rst

 #######################

-The MVS is currently under development in the H2020 research project `E-Land`.
+The MVS is currently under development in the H2020 research project `E-LAND`.
 Still, there are already some references where additional information can be found regarding its intention, application, and method.
 More information about E-LAND can be found on the research project website: `E-LAND Horizon 2020.
 Novel solutions for decarbonized energy islands <https://elandh2020.eu/>`__

 Articles
 ^^^^^^^^